 That's because:

 • And importantly, resting positions can still work with gravity and create optimum space for your baby to engage/rotate through the pelvis, i.e. work in your favour with minimum effort!
+Which makes them essential know-how for any labour, but also if you’re planning or thinking about having an epidural, which can hinder your ability to move around, and therefore your baby’s progress.

 These are equally fabulous to adopt in late pregnancy to encourage your baby to move or stay into an optimal position (more on this in this other blog post!), or simply to enjoy a much-needed rest, of course!